autism-ip/Wechat2Reader/README_EN.md

 2. **ChromeDriver issues**
    - If you encounter ChromeDriver errors, try:
-     1. Install via command line: `python -m webdriver_manager.chrome`
-     2. Ensure Chrome browser is up to date
+     1. Ensure Chrome browser is up to date
-     3. If in mainland China, you might need a VPN
+     2. If in mainland China, you might need a VPN
-     4. If all else fails, try manual installation
+     3. If all else fails, try manual installation

 3. **API key errors**
    - Ensure `config.ini` is properly configured